Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Bootstrap Argument

 Hence, $III$ is a finite sum of terms

 or

 where $k \neq 0$.

-We will employ integration by part to explore the oscillation nature of $III_{1k}$ and $III_{2k}$ and we will encounter $\theta'(t)$ and $\theta''(t)$ terms.
-Before moving into full details of integration by part, we first state two useful propositions.
+We will employ integration by {parts} to explore the oscillation nature of $III_{1k}$ and $III_{2k}$ and we will encounter $\theta'(t)$ and $\theta''(t)$ terms.
+Before moving into full details of integration by {parts}, we first state two useful propositions.

 \begin{proposition} For $\theta'(t)$ and $\theta''(t)$, we have

 and

 \end{proposition} \begin{proof} Recall (\ref{theta0})